google-research/discs/README.md

 Note that, for running energy-based models, `data_path` and for combinotorial optimization problems, `data_root`, in the model config should be set.
 For the text infilling model, additional path of `bert_model` should be set.
 Further information on the data will be found in the following sections.

+## Running sampling experiments
+Below we provide an example on how to run a sampling experiment for different tasks by passing the name of sampler and the model.

 ### Run an experiment locally

 To run an experiment locally, under the root folder `./discs/`, run: